Skip to content

 Why I Started Writing About Politics

-I’ve been concerned about the direction and polarization of this country for some time.
+I’ve been concerned about the direction and polarization of this country for a while.
 I consider myself open-minded and not on any political team.
 I have my own perspective, but I try to understand why people see things the way they do and what motivates their actions and beliefs.
 I think things have gone off the rails in the Trump era, though we were headed down this path long before.

-That conversation ended with someone saying people are equating the current US political climate to Nazi Germany, and the other person quickly clarifying, “Oh no, I’m not saying that.
-I don’t think we’re there.”
-That exchange stuck with me.
-It had a personal connection—my parents were born in the early 1930s during the rise of the Nazi party.
+That exchange stuck with me, partly because it had a personal connection.
+My parents were both born in the early 1930s during the rise of the Nazi party.
 My father was born in Yugoslavia in 1931 and my mother in East Prussia in 1934.
-The party rose to power in their early lifetime, and they lived through the war and bombings, far removed in very rural areas from where the worst atrocities occurred.
+The party rose to power in their early lifetimes, and they lived through the war and the bombings, far removed in very rural areas from where the worst atrocities happened.

 Share this: